Cell Site Marketing: What to Watch Out For

-We are not in the business of marketing properties for a commission or a percentage of the rent.
+We are not in the business of marketing properties – either for a commission or a flat fee.

-If you've received a solicitation from a third party company who suggests that they will market your property or that they have a carrier ready to lease your tower, they are probably interested in a Lease Buyout.
-Their solicitation is a ploy to get you to respond.
-If you are not the owner of the tower, they can't market it -- only the tower owner can.
-In most cases, only the tower owner will profit from additional carriers using the site.
-If they are a site acquisition firm for the carriers, the letter will say specifically who they have lined-up to lease your property or rooftop – but we caution against getting your hopes up.
+If you’ve received a solicitation from a third party company who suggests that they will market your property or that they have a carrier ready to lease your tower, they are probably interested in something else entirely – a lease buyout.
+Their “offer” is a ploy to get you to respond.
+If the company who contacts you is site acquisition firm, then understand that they are working for the carriers.
+The offer letter you receive will state specifically which carriers they have “lined-up” to lease your property or rooftop – but we caution against getting your hopes up.

-We recommend you sit tight.
 In the world of cell tower leasing, patience is a virtue.
-There is no use spinning your marketing wheels in an attempt to entice a carrier to use a property that doesn't fit their design criteria.
-And since that information is proprietary, you'll never be able to find out if your site meets those specifications.
-So rather than giving up 25% or 50% of your future revenue, just wait.
+There is no use spinning your marketing wheels in an attempt to entice a carrier to use a property that doesn’t fit their network infrastructure needs.
+And since that information is proprietary, you’ll never be able to find out if your site meets those specifications.
+So rather than giving up 25% or 50% of your future revenue, we recommend that you just sit tight.